Fume hood: History

 The need for ventilation has been apparent from early days of chemical research and education.
 Some early approaches to the problem were adaptations of the conventional chimney.
 A hearth constructed by Thomas Jefferson in 1822–1826 at the University of Virginia was equipped with a sand bath and special flues to vent toxic gases.
 The draft of a chimney was also used by Thomas Edison to provide ventilation in his work around the year 1900.

-In 1904 the newly built Chemical Faculty at the Technical University in Gdańsk was equipped with fume hoods made of wood and glass in auditoria, several lecture rooms, student laboratories and rooms for scientists.
-Sliding up and down front panel with glass protected from fumes and explosions.
-Each fume hood was illuminated, equipped with gas installation for heating and running water with a drain.
-Harmful and corrosive gaseous byproducts of reactions were actively removed using the natural draft of a fireplace chimney.
+In 1904 the newly built Faculty of Chemistry at the Technical University in Gdańsk was equipped with fume hoods made of wood and glass in auditoria, several lecture rooms, student laboratories and rooms for scientists.
+Vertical sliding front glass panels protected from fumes and explosions.
+Each fume hood was illuminated, equipped with gas for heating, and running water with a drain.
+Harmful and corrosive gaseous reaction byproducts were actively removed using the natural draft of a fireplace chimney.
 This early design is still functioning after over 110 years.

 The first known modern "fume cupboard" design with rising sashes was introduced at the University of Leeds in 1923.
 13 years later, Labconco, now a prominent fume hood manufacturer, developed the first fume hood for commercial sale, reminiscent of modern designs with a front-facing sash window.
 Soon after, in 1943 during World War II, John Weber, Jr. developed a fume hood concept with a dedicated exhaust fan, vertically rising sash window, and constant face velocity in response to concerns about exposure to toxic and radioactive substances.
 This design would become standard among atomic laboratories at the time, and many aspects of his concept are incorporated in modern fume hood designs.

 The first mass-produced fume hoods were variously manufactured from stone and glass, most likely soapstone or transite, though stainless steel was being used by at least the 1960s.
 Labconco introduced the concept of a fume hood lined with fiberglass to improve durability and chemical resistance, though from the 1990s onward, epoxy powder-coated steel, teflon and polypropylene coatings were being recommended by literature for use in fume hood and exhaust construction.